-Revenue from subsidies is recognised following approval of the amount by the National Secretariat.
+Revenue from subsidies is recognised upon receipt of cash.

 Professional Services

 Revenue from professional services is recognised in accordance with Memorandum of Understanding between the ACT Branch and the National Secretariat as the performance obligations are met.

 Membership subscriptions

 Revenue from membership subscriptions is recognised over time as the goods or services are transferred to the members.
 Membership subscriptions invoiced in advance of the membership year for which cash has been receipted at the reporting date are recorded as revenue in advance.